tyecam1/tyecam1.github.io/index.md

 class: is-home
 ---

-# Tye Cameron-Robson

-Systems engineer building reliable robotics and reinforcement-learning tooling: control, perception, and experiment infrastructure.
+# Systems engineer building reliable robotics and reinforcement-learning tooling: control, perception, and experiment infrastructure.

 ## What I’m focusing on now
 - Integrated RL pipeline with live telemetry and config-first runs.